RULES OF CONDUCT

 2) No member shall engage in any activity that brings discredit upon themselves and/or the HJA.

-3) No member shall frequent places of ill-repute.
+3) No member shall frequent places of ill-repute, unless in training.

 4) No member shall display their techniques to a non-member.